Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 }
 ```

-**Key decision:** Block all public access.
-CloudFront accesses S3 using Origin Access Control (OAC), not public URLs.

 ### 2. CloudFront Distribution (Multi-Origin)

-This was the trickiest part.
-I needed CloudFront to serve:
+This was the challenging part
 - Static content from S3 (default behavior)
 - API requests to API Gateway (path `/count`)